 Uncovering Secrets With DNS

 Every domain has DNS (Domain Name Service) info that is public.
 You can browse this on many sites but I like to use leafdns.com.
-DNS is what points domain services to different servers – like your email to Google and your website to Bluehost.
+DNS is what points domain services to different servers – like pointing your email to Google and your website to Bluehost.
 This may not tell you who owns your domain but it can tell you HOW your domain is being used which may be an important step in recovering your website files if you’ve lost those in addition to the domain.
 I often use this when I’m on a call and a prospect doesn’t even know where their site is hosted.
 It makes me look really smart!

-WHOIS is a querying database that stores public information on a domain’s registered users in a way that can be easily read.
+WHOIS is a database that stores public information on a domain’s registered users in a way that can be easily read.
 It basically tells you “who is” responsible for a domain.
 Many online registrars will allow you to access and search the WHOIS databases.
 I use the Godaddy lookup out of habit but any of them should work just fine.

 By looking up a domain’s WHOIS info, you’ll get information on where the domain is registered.
-The URL you’re provided may be just a reseller, though, and if this is the case, you’ll have to do some additional digging and look up your URL at their site as well to hopefully find the original provider.
+The domain registrar displayed may be just a reseller, though, and if this is the case, you’ll have to do some additional digging and look up your URL at the reseller’s website to hopefully find the original provider.
 I show this in action in my video above.